 2 Exchange can be either direct or via interfaces.

-The system engineering organisation shall ensure that analysis tools are capable of transferring models and data for multi-disciplinary analysis.
+The system engineering function shall ensure that analysis tools are capable of transferring models and data for multi-disciplinary analysis where agreed by customer and supplier.

 1 Details on product data exchange and system modelling and simulation are provided in ECSS-E-TM-10-20 and ECSS-E-TM-10-21.